 Wondering if reverse auctions are the right strategic sourcing solution for your business?
 Take a look at this list of the categories sourced and see if there is a particular category of spending that is currently eating up too much of your budget.

-ProcurePort can help your organization generate cost savings through our reverse auction and e-sourcing technology.
+ProcurePort can help your organization generate cost savings through our digital procurement and e-sourcing technology.
 ProcurePort’s On Demand auction software is delivered via the cloud as a SAAS solution.
 Our state-of-the-art e-Sourcing Software can be used for conducting a reverse auction for any category of spend.
 Contact us for a consultation to see how we can help you generate cost savings through reverse auctions.